 Assess your skills

-Take a look at the thousands of critical jobs in growing industries and be a Work Hero.
+Take a look at the thousands of critical jobs in growing industries (external website).

 Develop your skill-set

 Whether you’re considering a new job or getting ready to go back into your current job, think about areas you’d like to develop in.
 Want some tailored, free advice on learning opportunities?
 Take a look at government organisations that provide advice on skills and training for no cost.
 They also have a databases of courses available.
-Go to My World of Work (Scotland), Careers Wales (Wales) or the National Careers Service (England).
+Go to My World of Work (external website) (Scotland), Careers Wales (external website) (Wales) or the National Careers Service (external website) (England).

-If you’re looking for digital and numeracy courses, The Skills Toolkit has free, high quality courses from a range of providers such as Google Digital Garage, Lloyds Bank and Open University.
+If you’re looking for digital and numeracy courses, The Skills Toolkit (external website) has free, high quality courses from a range of providers such as Google Digital Garage, Lloyds Bank and Open University.

-Reed.co.uk also have numerous free courses which can help aid your personal development, such as Essential IT skills and Understanding Autism.
+Reed.co.uk also have numerous free courses (external website) which can help aid your personal development, such as Essential IT skills and Understanding Autism.

 Gain experience through volunteering